Crowdfunding Websites and Best Practices for Green Businesses

 - You can tell people why they should contribute money to your green business

 - You can explain what you are trying to achieve for society and the environment and how much funding is necessary.

-There are several other benefits to a crowdfunding approach.
+Aside from the obvious importancce of funding, there are several other benefits to a crowdfunding approach.
 For example, it gives your new enterprise exposure to wider investor pools, as well as helping to validate the business concept through crowdfunding support.
-Crowdfunding can also be a major platform for promotion and marketing.
+Crowdfunding can also be a major platform for promotion, marketing and product improvement.

-Finally, you receive comments and ideas from interested investors.
-People who are interested in funding your green business might want to mention how your business can do a thing or two differently from what you said in your business proposition.
-Thus, you can improve your business idea.
+Crowdfunding can be a great way to validate the concept of your green business through the aggregate response of individual investors.
+As well, you might receive helpful comments and ideas from them.
+People who are interested in funding your green business might want to mention how your business can do a thing or two differently to improve its offering.

 Types of Crowdfunding

-Before you register on any crowdfunding platform, you must know about the different types of crowdfunding.
 The three most common types include donation-based crowdfunding, reward-based crowdfunding, and equity-based crowdfunding.
 In donation-based crowdfunding, there is no financial benefit to contributors or investors.
-In reward-based crowdfunding, the individual contributors receive some form of product or service as a reward for their contribution.
+In reward-based crowdfunding, individual contributors receive some form of product or service as a reward for their contribution.
 Finally, in equity-based crowdfunding, contributors become part-owners of the business by trading capital for equity shares.